CABLE-LSM/CABLE/documentation/docs/user_guide/tutorial/compilation.md

 ## To install CABLE

-CABLE can be downloaded from the [subverssion repository](https://trac.nci.org.au/svn/cable) hosted at [NCI](https://nci.org.au) once a user has requested admission to the CABLE software group at NCI, as described [here](https://trac.nci.org.au/trac/cable/wiki/CABLE_Registration).
+CABLE can be downloaded from the [subversion repository](https://trac.nci.org.au/svn/cable) hosted at [NCI](https://nci.org.au) once a user has requested admission to the CABLE software group at NCI, as described [here](https://trac.nci.org.au/trac/cable/wiki/CABLE_Registration).
 We recommend that within the repository you make a copy of the [trunk](https://trac.nci.org.au/svn/cable/trunk) to your own user branch, and then checkout CABLE from there.

 Example user **NCI_ID** creating **MyFirstCABLECheckout**